About Forward Texas: TAMEST Conversations on COVID-19

 COVID-19: Telemedicine and Rural Health

-TAMEST (The Academy of Medicine, Engineering and Science of Texas) invites you to register for our upcoming session, COVID-19: Telemedicine and Rural Health on Wednesday, December 9, 2020, 11 a.m. – 12 p.m.
-Central Time.
-Join TAMEST’s Annual Conference Chair Nancy W. Dickey, M.D.
-(NAM), Executive Director of the Texas A&M Rural & Community Health Institute, and other health experts to discuss what the increase of telemedicine in Texas during COVID-19 will mean for the future of rural health care access across our state.
+Telehealth visits have seen a drastic increase in popularity across the United States since the beginning of the pandemic.
+In Texas, the uptick in telehealth services has provided more access to care than ever before for the nearly 20 percent of the state’s population, or 3 million Texans, that live in “rural” and medically underserved areas.
+On Wednesday, December 9, TAMEST (The Academy of Medicine, Engineering and Science of Texas) convened our Annual Conference Chair Nancy W. Dickey, M.D.
+(NAM), Executive Director of the Texas A&M Rural & Community Health Institute, and other health experts to discuss what the increase of telemedicine in Texas during COVID-19 will mean for the future of rural health care access.

 COVID-19: Improving Healthcare Access